 don’t use the water:

-Don’t turn on the pump until the wiring system has been checked by a qualified electrician or a licensed water-well contractor because there is a risk of being electrocuted and damaging the well and pump or even get electrocuted (harmed by electric shock).
+Don’t turn on the pump until a qualified electrician or a licensed water-well contractor checks the wiring system.
+You could damage the well and pump or even get electrocuted (harmed by electric shock).

-If flooded, your well and the whole plumbing system connected to it needs to be shock chlorinated.
-For more information about shock chlorination, call an
+After flooding, your well and the whole plumbing system connected to it need to be

 Before you use your well again, have the

 water tested for bacteria.
-You can get bottles and instructions for testing from an AHS Environmental Public Health office.
-Your Public Health Inspector (PHI) or Environmental Health Officer (EHO) will tell you if your water is safe to use.
-If you think your well has been contaminated with chemicals, talk to your PHI or EHO to arrange testing.
+You can get sample bottles and testing instructions from an Alberta Health Services Environmental Public Health office.
+After testing, they will tell you if your water is safe to use.
+If you think your well has been contaminated with chemicals, contact Environmental Public Health for testing.